 - Cuisine: American

 - Line a square 8×8 or 9×9 baking pan with parchment paper or plastic wrap.
 Set aside.

 - In the bowl of your food processor, process nuts, coconut, collagen peptides, and spices until a course meal, about 10-15 seconds.

 - Remove lid from food processor and add pitted dates.
 Process again until ingredients are fully combined, roughly 15-20 seconds.
 Start adding water 1 Tablespoon at at time.
 You may need up to 4 Tablespoons.
 Ball mixture will be thick, sticky, and slightly wet.

 - Transfer mixture to lined pan, pressing flat and evenly into all 4 corners.
 Place pan in freezer for about 15 minutes to allow bars to firm up.

 - Lift bars out of pan, place on cutting board, and cut into 16 squares.
-Store in container in fridge for about 2 weeks.
+Store in container in fridge for up to 2 weeks.

 Collagen peptides is not needed for this recipe.
-You can leave it out, just decrease the water to about 1 TBS.
+You can leave it out, just decrease the water about 1 TBS less.

 NOTE: This post contains affiliate links.
 Purchasing products listed through the links comes at no extra charge to you, but I will receive a small commission.
 Thank you for supporting Fit Mitten Kitchen!